The Crowded Room

 The Crowded Room is an American psychological thriller miniseries created by Akiva Goldsman and inspired by the 1981 non-fiction novel The Minds of Billy Milligan by Daniel Keyes.
-Tom Holland, Amanda Seyfried, and Emmy Rossum lead a supporting cast that includes Sasha Lane, Will Chase, Lior Raz, Laila Robins, and Henry Eikenberry.
+Tom Holland, Amanda Seyfried, and Emmy Rossum lead a cast that includes Sasha Lane, Will Chase, Lior Raz, Laila Robins, and Henry Eikenberry.

 The series follows Danny Sullivan (Holland) after he was arrested for his involvement in a New York City shooting in 1979.
 Danny unveils his life through a series of interviews with interrogator Rya Goodwin (Seyfried), and slowly details to Rya, and the audience, his mysterious past that led him to the fateful incident.
 As Danny retrospectively examines his life, he reckons with his past and a few pivotal moments, ultimately leading him to uncover a life-altering revelation.

 On June 9, 2023, The Crowded Room premiered with its first three episodes on Apple TV+.
 One each of the remaining seven episodes was released weekly through July 28, 2023.
 The series received negative reviews from critics.